zeusmedina/cs-implementing-a-linkedlist-lab-codeU/README.md

 }
 ```

-As the comments indicate, `size` keeps track of how many elements are in `MyLinkedList`, and `head` is a reference to the first Node in the list or `null` if the list is empty.
+As the comments indicate, `size` keeps track of how many elements are in `MyLinkedList`; `head` is a reference to the first Node in the list, or `null` if the list is empty.

 Storing the number of elements is not necessary, and in general it is risky to keep redundant information, because if it's not updated correctly, it creates opportunities for error.
+It also takes a little bit of extra space.

-But if we store `size` explicitly, we can implement the `size` method in constant time; otherwise, we would have to travese the list and count the elements, which requires linear time.
+But if we store `size` explicitly, we can implement the `size` method in constant time; otherwise, we would have to traverse the list and count the elements, which requires linear time.

-If we store `size` explicitly, we have to update it each time we add or remove an element, so that slows down those methods a little, but it doesn't change their order of growth, so it's probably worth it.
+Because we store `size` explicitly, we have to update it each time we add or remove an element, so that slows down those methods a little, but it doesn't change their order of growth, so it's probably worth it.

 The constructor sets `head` to `null`, which indicates an empty list, and sets `size` to 0.

 This class uses the type parameter `E` for the type of the elements.
+If you are not familiar with type parameters, you might want to read [this tutorial](https://docs.oracle.com/javase/tutorial/java/generics/types.html).

-This type parameter appears in the definition of `Node`, which is nested inside `MyLinkedList`:
+The type parameter also appears in the definition of `Node`, which is nested inside `MyLinkedList`:

 ```java
 	private class Node {